 The master was currently explaining about different combinations of spells and their resulting phenomenon.

-As soon as class was over, Kaidus left the room and made his way towards the library.
-He may have given up searching last night, but today is a new day.
+As soon as class was over, he left the room and made his way towards the library.
+He may have given up searching the previous night, but today was a new day.
 Along with it, new hopes.

 “Hello Kaidus.”
-An older woman around her 50’s responded.
+An older woman around her fifties responded.

 “I’m interested in information about large and old drakalls.
 Would you know any books relating to the subject?” he asked.

-Master Juvol is the head librarian and also the teacher for intermediate incantations.
-Kaidus had met her a couple days ago before the ryes.
-He wanted to ask her about this specific topic ever since returning to the academy last evening, but she had not been in the library.
+Master Juvol was the head librarian and also the teacher for intermediate incantations.
+He had met her a couple days ago before the ryes, and had wanted to ask her about this specific topic ever since returning to the academy.
+Unfortunately she had not been in the library last evening.

 “Karugas?” she guessed his subject of interest.

-“Does master knows about Karugas?” he asked, his eyes widening.
+“Does master know about Karugas?”
+Kaidus asked, his eyes widening.

 “Sorry.
 I’ve only heard stories.”
 She apologized, seeing his face light up.
 “I believe drakalls are on the first floor by the back wall, shelves 6 through 12.”